zalando-stups/lizzy/README.rst

 **DISCLAIMER: Lizzy is still in alpha state.**

-REST Service to deploy AWS CF templates using Senza.
+REST Service to deploy AWS Cloud Formation templates using `Senza`_ CLI tool.

 Configuration